Prit1912/Node_monolithic_architecture/README.md

-# Node API Monolithic Architechure
+# Node API Monolithic Architecture

 - This is the initial setup of node api to start your project
 - There is multiple environment setup also